 63. Messenger bag

-A messenger bag is a great gift for male nurses.
+Messenger bags make great nurse bags for male nurses.
 It should have plenty of room to store all their nursing items, such as a clipboard, stethoscope, and other essentials.
 One with adjustable straps and made of durable material will provide long-lasting use.

 64. Utility tool